wblessing/mizar-alcor/README.md

 - roles
 - grant access

-Preview application at [https://jwblessing.io](https://jwblessing.io) which allows signup emails like ping@pong.com.
+Preview application at [https://jwblessing.io](https://jwblessing.io) which allows signup
+<br/>emails like ping@pong.com.
 <br/>
 <br/>
 The project is based on several excellent courses presented by: